 A new technique is the Stent.
 It is a small pipe (see diagram) implanted in the eye thanks to an injector.
-The intervention is performed under local anesthesia, outpatient, and lasts a few minutes.
-It is a filtering intervention, allowing the flow of the aqueous humor, without having to resort to the traditional intervention of trabeculectomy.
+The intervention is performed under local anesthesia, ambulatory, and lasts a few minutes.
+It is a filtering intervention, allowing the flow of the aqueous humor, without having to resort to use the traditional intervention of trabeculectomy.
 The eye pressure is greatly improved and in most cases the antiglaucoma treatment may be interrupted because the intraocular pressure is normalized.

-Once again, retinal holes, or tears in the perifpheral retina will be treated by the laser; but in case of a retinal detachment, classical techniques must be used by a specialized surgeon, to restore the best possible visual acuity.
+Once again, retinal holes, or tears in the peripheral retina will be treated by the laser; but in case of a retinal detachment, classical techniques must be used by a specialized surgeon, to restore the best possible visual acuity.

-In order to correct the strabismus of a child, and sometimes the associated amblyopia, one can intervene on the muscles of the eye and move them slightly.
+In order to correct the strabismus of a child, and sometimes the associated amblyopia, one can operate on the muscles of the eye and move them slightly.
 Some adults are operated only for cosmetic reasons.

 Eye lids surgery

-To be performed when the free edge of the eyelid swings inwards (entropion) or outwards (ectropion).
+To be performed when the free edge of the eyelid bends inwards (entropion) or outwards (ectropion).
 The eyes are then irritated by the rubbing of the eyelashes, or by the gaping palpebral opening.
 Blepharochalasis (excess skin in the upper eyelid) can also be treated.

 DO YOU HAVE ANY QUESTIONS?